jamesallardice/jslint-error-explanations/articles/unexpected-assignment.md

 }
 ```

+Since May 2013 JSLint will also generate this warning when it encounters a
+**return statement containing an assignment expression**.
+If that's the case in
+your code you'll want to read the page concerning the "[Did you mean to return a
+conditional instead of an assignment][returncond]" error instead.

 ### Why do I get this error?

 This error is raised to highlight a **possible mistake**.
 Your code is unlikely